 There are those that lead with ego and there are those that lead with humility.
 Which are the most successful leaders?
 Let’s look at history.

 Leading with ego, we all have a list that jumps to mind because you’ve probably known or worked for these leaders.
-I immediately think of Ken Lay of ENRON fame and Joe Nachio of USWest, leaders that led for personal purpose and gain and not for organizational good.
-This is not to say ego is a bad trait in a leader but it is to say that ego can impair purpose or value driven leadership.
+I immediately think of Ken Lay of ENRON fame and Joe Nacchio of USWest, leaders that led for personal purpose and gain and not for organizational good.
+This is not to say ego is a bad trait in a leader but it is to say that ego can impair purpose or value-driven leadership.
 A good or great leader must have a strong ego to be a leader.
 They must honestly believe that they have earned the right to lead others.

 Their egos took over their values and purpose.
 When their mission and purpose became centered around them, their personal needs, goals or aspirations and not about the common or corporate good, the tipping point Was reached.
 Think about Richard Nixon, a highly regarded statesman, legislator and Vice President to a disgraced President.
-Consider Ken Lay and Joe Nachio, two highly regarded corporate executives that were able to negotiate the complex corporate hierarchy to attain the roles of President, CEO and Chairman – only to fall…
+Consider Ken Lay and Joe Nacchio, two highly regarded corporate executives that were able to negotiate the complex corporate hierarchy to attain the roles of President, CEO, and Chairman – only to fall…

 What did they seem to have in common?

 The minute a leader begins to believe their own press or begins to lead for personal gain the fall begins.
-The first attribute they compromise is purpose – the reason they have been extended the power of position.
+The first attribute they compromise is the purpose – the reason they have been extended the power of position.
 Purpose is our compass that keeps us pointed to True North.

-So, we know ego driven leadership is in the long run unhealthy, how does leading with humility fit in today’s business world?
+So, we know ego driven leadership is, in the long run, unhealthy, how does leading with humility fit in today’s business world?

 First, let’s define what a humble leader looks like:

 1. They are purpose driven.
 Their purpose is for common good and improvement outside of themselves.
 Their compass is set on True North…